sparkfunX/Satellite_Transceiver_Function_Board__Swarm_M138/docs/index.md

     <img src="https://img.shields.io/twitter/follow/sparkfun.svg?style=social&logo=twitter" alt="follow on Twitter"></a>
 </p>

-# SparkX Swarm MicroMod Function Board
+# SparkX Satellite Transceiver Function Board - Swarm M138

-The [SparkX Swarm MicroMod Function Board (SPX-20107)](https://www.sparkfun.com/products/20107) is an adapter board which allows you to add Swarm Satellite connectivity to your [MicroMod](https://www.sparkfun.com/micromod) project.
+The [SparkX Satellite Transceiver Function Board - Swarm M138 (SPX-20107)](https://www.sparkfun.com/products/20107) is an adapter board which allows you to add Swarm Satellite connectivity to your [MicroMod](https://www.sparkfun.com/micromod) project.
 It is designed to be plugged into the [MicroMod Main Board - Single](https://www.sparkfun.com/products/18575) or [MicroMod Main Board - Double](https://www.sparkfun.com/products/18575).
 You can then install the Swarm M138 satellite modem and communicate using our dedicated
 [Swarm Satellite Arduino Library](https://github.com/sparkfun/SparkFun_Swarm_Satellite_Arduino_Library).